TokisanGames/Terrain3D/doc/api/class_terrain3dinstancer.rst

 |void| **add_transforms**\ (\ mesh_id\: :ref:`int<class_int>`, transforms\: :ref:`Array<class_Array>`\[:ref:`Transform3D<class_Transform3D>`\], colors\: :ref:`Array<class_Array>`\[:ref:`Color<class_Color>`\] = []\ ) :ref:`🔗<class_Terrain3DInstancer_method_add_transforms>`

-Allows programmatic placement of meshes.
+Allows procedural placement of meshes.
 The :ref:`Terrain3DMeshAsset<class_Terrain3DMeshAsset>` mesh_id should already be setup.
 Then you provide the array of Transform3Ds and optional Colors, which will be parsed into our region based storage system and fed directly into the appropriate MultiMeshInstances.

 This function adds the :ref:`Terrain3DMeshAsset.height_offset<class_Terrain3DMeshAsset_property_height_offset>` to the transform along its local Y axis.